2XG-DEV/blix-test/plan.md

 Handle submitQuestion.fulfilled: Set state.status = 'succeeded' and push the action.payload (the assistant's message) into the state.messages array.

-Step 4: Build UI Components (features/assistant/components/)
+Step 4: Build UI Components (features/assistant/components/ and components/) AssistantSheet.tsx
-AssistantSheet.tsx

 This is the main container.